West Point, Georgia: Geography

 West Point is located primarily in the southwest corner of Troup County, with a portion extending south into the northwest corner of Harris County.
 It is bordered to the northeast by the city of LaGrange, the Troup County seat.
 The city is bordered to the west by the Chattahoochee River, across which are the cities of Lanett and Valley, Alabama.
 According to the United States Census Bureau, the city has a total area of 29.2 km2, of which 28.9 km2 are land and 0.3 km2, or 1.11%, are water.

 Interstate 85 runs northeast to southwest through the city, leading northeast 81 mi to Atlanta and southwest 81 mi to Montgomery, Alabama.
 Other highways that run through the city include U.S. Route 29, Georgia State Route 18, and Georgia State Route 103.

+Climate

 Demographics

-2020 census

 As of the 2020 United States census, there were 3,719 people, 1,579 households, and 970 families residing in the city.